Skip to content

 🌟 Amazon Product Suggestion:

-✔️ INSPIRITECH 20V Cordless Drill
+✔️ DEWALT 20V Max Cordless Drill

 Why it’s great:

-✔️ Two 20V batteries — work nonstop
+✔️ Two batteries included — less downtime, more work

 🪵 Step 1: Choose Your Toy Shapes

-Keep the shapes simple: rounded bodies, smooth curves, and blocky profiles work great for beginners.
-Sketch your designs on paper or trace a template directly onto your wood.
+Keep the shapes simple: rounded bodies, smooth curves, and chunky profiles are perfect for beginners.

 🔪 Step 2: Cut Out the Toy Shapes

-With your outlines traced onto the wood, use your jigsaw to cut out each toy shape.
-Take your time and follow the lines smoothly — let the blade do the work.
-These toys don’t need perfect curves; they just need clean, simple cuts that give you a solid starting shape.
-Once all your pieces are cut, set them aside and get ready for sanding.
+With your outlines traced onto the wood, use a jigsaw or bandsaw to cut out each shape.
+Take your time and let the blade do the work.
+These toys don’t need perfect curves — clean, simple cuts are all you’re after.

 🪚 Step 3: Sand Everything Smooth

-Use your sander (or sanding block) to smooth every surface, round the corners, and remove any sharp edges.
+This is the step that transforms rough cutouts into real toys.
+Use your sander (or sanding block) to smooth every surface, round over corners, and remove sharp edges.

 🔧 Step 4: Drill the Axle Holes (If Making Cars or Trucks)

+For wheeled toys, mark your axle locations carefully so the wheels sit evenly.
 Use your drill to make clean, straight holes that match the size of your dowel axles.

-Take your time lining things up — symmetrical axle holes make the toy roll straight and look right.
+Take your time lining everything up — symmetrical axle holes help the toy roll smoothly and look right.
+If you’re making animals, blocks, or pull toys, you can skip this step.

 🚗 Step 5: Install the Wheels (If Your Toy Has Them)

-Slide your wooden wheels onto the dowel axles and test the fit.
-You want them to spin freely without wobbling.
-Once everything lines up, add a tiny dab of wood glue on the ends of the dowels and press on small wooden caps or pegs to lock the wheels in place.
-Let them dry before rolling the toy across the bench.
+Once everything lines up, add a tiny dab of wood glue to the ends of the dowels and press on small wooden caps or pegs to hold the wheels in place.
+Let the glue dry before taking the toy for its first test drive.

 🎨 Step 6: Add Any Finishing Touches

-Smooth any spots you missed, wipe off the dust, and add a kid-safe finish if you want a little color or shine.
+Once the toy is fully assembled, give it one final inspection.
+Smooth any rough spots, wipe away dust, and apply a kid-safe finish if you’d like a little color or shine.

 👉👉 Pro Tip: Keep finishes light.
-A thin coat dries faster and won’t gum up the wheels or moving parts.
+A thin coat dries faster and won’t gum up wheels or moving parts.

 Final Thoughts…